 Why is it called the Love Learning Together System?
 As we were thinking about what it takes to be a successful teacher, it occurred to us that if you and your students are enjoying learning together, that means a lot of things are going the right way, your students are going to do well, and you’re making a difference in their lives.

 We start with classroom management because it is really the foundation.
 Without it, things fall apart, teachers get frustrated, and students can’t learn.
 You can’t tackle student engagement or other classroom problems if you haven’t first established order in your classroom.
 If your class is chaotic, every other aspect of teaching is way more difficult.
 But once you solve classroom management, you solve a lot of other problems and lay a foundation that allows you to work on the next thing.

 Classroom management can be tough to learn on your own using lots of trial and error.
-The mentorship program gives you the tools you need quickly to flatten that learning curve.
+The mentorship program (The Mentorship has been replaced by Teach 4 the Heart+.
+Check it out here!) gives you the tools you need quickly to flatten that learning curve.
 Two keys to classroom management are:

 - Having clear expectations and

 This is simple (only 2 steps!), but that doesn’t mean it’s easy.
 Classroom management is really nuanced and sometimes you can be doing a lot of things right, but just one missing element can really frustrate your best efforts and throw everything off.

 Once your classroom management is on a good path, it’s time to focus on balance for yourself.
 If you’re continually overwhelmed, stressed, and working too many hours, you’re going to burn out fast.
 You’re also not bringing your best self to your students.
 You’re going to have low energy and be irritable.
 Your key roles outside of the classroom will suffer (roles such as church member, spouse, parent, etc.).